jnelssonsmith/shittyShell/README.md

 2 directories, 32 files
 ```

-You will notice that there are already 2 compiled programs, ```advancedCLI``` and ```basicCLI```, you can test if these work on your architecture by attempting to run them by navigating to the directory and running them.
+The project already includes the two compiled versions of the program `advancedCLI` and `basicCLI`.
 However to ensure it is compiled correctly for your architecture I recommend re-compiling them beforehand.
 You can do this one of two ways:

-1. Compile using included script ```compileScript.sh```
+a.
+Compile using included script ```compileScript.sh```
 ```sh
 $ ./compileScript.sh
 Compiling c program...